-- The Director of Campus Safety consults with the Dean of Students and Chief of Communication Officer or their designees to determine if a report represents such a threat. - If the team determines that they should send an alert, the Director of Campus Safety drafts the message, if needed utilizing the assistance of the Chief of Communication.
-The Dean of Students will review it prior to distributing the message. - Generally, Rhodes distributes this information by email.
+- The Director of Campus Safety or their designees consults with the Dean of Students and Director of Communications or their designees to determine if a report represents such a threat. - If the team determines that they should send an alert, the Director of Campus Safety or their designees drafts the message, if needed utilizing the assistance of the Director of Communications or their designees.
+The Dean of Students or their designees will review it prior to distributing the message. - Generally, Rhodes distributes this information by email.
 The department issues/posts Timely Warning for incidents of all Clery Act crimes that pose a significant or on-going threat to the safety of the campus.
 Campus Safety reviews each of these reports discretely and carefully to assess whether it creates such a threat.